How to Make Strawberry Shortcake Costume (Easy DIY)

 Honestly, I don't remember any single episode--I don't remember her temperament or the premise of the show.
 I just remember she liked to bake and had a strawberry on her hat!

-I had several of the dolls, toys and accessories.
+I had several of the dolls, toys and accessories when I was a little girl.

 Strawberry Shortcake Costume DIY!
 Strawberry Shortcake Costume DIY--1980's style!
 I'm an 80's girl.
 I grew up watching good old Strawberry Shortcake and her other tasty friends.
 I love Custard the cat and Frappe the Frog.
 I loved Lemon Meringue too!